-This Jello and vinegar experiment is an absolute blast to do with the kids!
+This Jello and vinegar experiment is one of my favorite messy science experiments.
+It’s an absolute blast to do with the kids!
 AND it can be done with just a few simple household items.

 Related: Easy Science Experiments for Kids

 We have been doing some form of this Jell-O science for . . . about 10 years now!
 Wow!

 My son has long been a fan of “colorful explosions” as he used to call them.
 He even chose this science activity for his kindergarten “Scientist of the Week” experiment.